SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 ```

 ### Security Considerations

+#### Security

+**When a server is involved**

+When the client script does not purely rely on connection to a blockchain node, but also calls server APIs,  the trustworthiness of the server API is called into question.
+This ERC doesn't provide the mechanism to assert the authenticity of the API access point.
+Instead, as long as the client script is trusted, it's assumed that it can call any server API in order to carry out token functions.
+This means the client script can mistrust a server API access point.

+**When the scriptURI doesn't contain integrity (hash) information**

 We separately authored ERC5XX1 to guide on how to use digital signatures to efficiently and concisely to ensure authenticity and integrity of scripts not stored at an URI which is a digest of the script itself.